martinsumner/leveled/README.md

 4KB value, 100 workers, no_sync   | 5 x i2.2x    | 6 hr     | 14,993.95 | - 10.44%  | - 4.48%
 16KB value, 60 workers, no_sync   | 5 x i2.2x    | 6 hr     | 11,167.44 | <b>+ 80.48%</b>  | <b>+ 113.55%</b>

-Tests generally show a 5:1 improvement in tail latency for LevelEd.
+Tests generally show a 5:1 improvement in tail latency for leveled.

 All tests have in common: